intel/backport-iwlwifi/iwlwifi-stack-dev/Documentation/developers/tracing.rst

  then further parsed by the script to find the links.

 Some overrides within the script itself
- As described above, there are a few overrides, mostly for FMAC, in the script itself.
+ As described above, there are a few overrides in the script itself.
  This shouldn't be extended unless it can't be avoided.

 Run-time code when displaying the trace
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^